Dana A. Dorsey: Legacy

 When Dorsey died in 1940, he was buried in Lincoln Memorial Park, Miami's African American cemetery during segregation.

-He donated to Dade County Public Schools the property at NW 71st Street and 17th Avenue on which Dorsey High School (today known as the D. A. Dorsey Educational Center) was later built.
-The D. A. Dorsey Educational Center has a rich and positive tradition in the Liberty City area of Miami as a fully operational adult education center.
+He donated to Dade County Public Schools, the property at NW 71st Street and 17th Avenue on which Dorsey High School (today known as the D. A. Dorsey Educational Center) was later built.
+The D.A.
+Dorsey Educational Center has a tradition in the Liberty City area of Miami as a fully operational adult education center.